-Regional and District WSSAs are responsible for provision of water services in the Regional and District Headquarters, respectively, while Small Towns WSSAs serve the designated Small Towns.
+Regional and District WSSAs are responsible for the provision of water services in the Regional and District Headquarters, respectively, while Small Towns WSSAs serve the designated small towns.

-On the other hand, National Projects Water Supply and Sanitation Authorities are the big water schemes that cover more than one Local Government Authorities and serve both urban and rural settlements.
+On the other hand, National Projects Water Supply and Sanitation Authorities are the big water schemes that cover more than one Local Government Authority and serve both urban and rural settlements.

 Tanzania Water Quality

-During 2013/14, water quality test results reported by regional WSSAs through the MajIs system showed that compliance to E-Coli standards was 84% while compliance to residual chlorine requirements was 86%.
+During 2013/14, water quality test results reported by regional WSSAs through the MajIs Water Utilities Information Syste showed that compliance to E-Coli standards was 84% while compliance with residual chlorine requirements was 86%.

-For DAWASCO, compliance to E-Coli requirements was 73% while compliance to residual chlorine requirements was 82%.
+For DAWASCO, compliance with E-Coli requirements was 73% while compliance with residual chlorine requirements was 82%.

 Tanzania Wastewater Quality

 A total of 10 out of the 23 regional WSSAs have sewerage systems.
-Data reported by these regional WSSAs revealed that compliance to Biochemical Oxygen Demand (BOD5) and Chemical Oxygen Demand (COD) requirements was 72% and 71%, respectively.
+Data reported by these regional WSSAs reveal that compliance with Biochemical Oxygen Demand (BOD5) and Chemical Oxygen Demand (COD) requirements is 72% and 71%, respectively.

-In 2007, according to The National Household Budget Surveys, 93% of Tanzanians had some form of latrine, but only 3% had a flush toilet.
+It is estimated that about 93% of Tanzanians have access to some form of latrine, but only 3% have a flush toilet.